sara-nl/spiderdocs/source/Pages/storage/ada-interface.rst

 Run ADA anywhere
 ================

-In this page we gave an extended example on using ada on the Spider platform.
+In this page we gave an extended example on using ADA on Spider.
-Ada is portable and can be used on any platform.
-On the SURFsara UIs ADA is already on board.
+ADA is portable and can be used on any platform.
+On the Spider UIs ADA is already on board.
 If you want to interact with the dCache API and transfer files from your own machine then you need to install the following prerequisites: